OE100/PossessedMask/README.md

 # Releases

+# Version 1.0.7

+- Stopped mask stuff while at the company building.
+- Prevents some more player actions during possession to lower the chance of animation breaking.
+- Modified the function for switching inventory slot for better compatibility with other mods.

 # Version 1.0.6

 - Fixed network related issues, animations not working correctly and clients not transforming into masked.